-So make sure to Like WhooNEW on Facebook or Subscribe by Email above – that way you can check out our future Top WI Lists!
+So make sure to Like WhooNEW on Facebook or Subscribe by Email below – that way you can check out our future Top WI Lists!

 Also – let us know if we missed anybody else.
 Who should have made this list that didn’t?
 Who is your favorite star from Wisconsin?

 Leave a comment below.
 Maybe the Wisconsin celeb you suggest will make our sequel.